Hyomoto/TorchBox/docs/language/keywords.md

 ---

 !> **Note:**
-Most statement keywords support `if <expression>` for conditional execution.
+Most statement keywords support trailing `if <expression>` for conditional execution.
 See [Conditions](language/basics.md#conditions) for details.